Why Y DNA testing?

 Change "Who can view my mtDNA Coding Region" to allow project admins to view them if you want their help in researching your direct female lineage.
 You can give project administrators full access to your account.
 This allows the administrator to view all of your DNA results and keep your account information up to date.
 This makes it easier to manage the DNA project.
 To give a project administrator full access to your account, you must tell them your kit number and password.
 Giving administrators full access can also ensure that your kit remains useful for future researchers should you pass away.
 And, administrators can help your relatives or beneficiaries take over the kit someday if they need help.
 If you give an admin full access, then you can ask them to make changes for you.

-Note: This web page and the project in general is geared towards genetic genealogy as a hobby and should not be considered a platform for forensic, legal or academic research.
+Note: These project web pages and the project in general are geared towards genetic genealogy as a hobby and should not be considered a platform for forensic, legal or academic research.